-As effortless as being job shadow host may seem, it’s a big (and honorable!) commitment to take someone under your wing for the day and show them the ropes.
+As effortless as being a Hoppin Host may seem, it’s a big (and honorable!) commitment to take someone under your wing for the day and show them the ropes.
 Your shadower has invested their own time and resources to spend the day with you too, so it’s important to make them feel welcome and put your best foot forward to ensure a valuable experience.

 Reach out to your shadower.
-Kicking off with an introductory email or phone call is a great way to establish some familiarity before the shadow day.
-You can get to know your shadower and ask what specifically he or she is hoping to get out of the shadowing experience.
-This initial conversation can give you ideas on how to structure your time with your shadower.
+Kicking off with an introductory email or phone call is a great way to establish some familiarity before the shadowing day.
+You can get to know your shadower and ask what specifically he or she is hoping to get out of the experience.
+This initial conversation can also give you an idea of how to structure your time with your shadower.

 Share the practical (and comforting) details upfront.
 Remember what your first day on the job was like!
-Let your shadower know in advance important details like dress code, transportation and parking options, and what they should bring with them, like a laptop, lunch, or other supplies.
-If you work in a big building or campus, let your shadower know where to meet you and at what time.
+Let your shadower know in advance important details like dress code, transportation, parking options, and what they should bring with them, such as a laptop, lunch, or other supplies.
+If you work in a large building or campus, let your shadower know where to meet you and at what time.

 Start with the basics.
 When you first meet your shadower, start off with an introduction to yourself, including your professional background, interests, and how you came to your current role.

 Give an office tour.
 Show them around your workplace—this allows your shadower to get a sense of the office flow, and orients them to key places like your office/desk, bathrooms, the kitchen, and meeting rooms.

 Incorporate both structured and unstructured time.
 Having your shadower accompany you to back-to-back meetings and projects may seem exciting, but it can be a bit of a whirlwind!
 Try for a balance: a couple of meetings so they can see you in action with your co-workers, and also some one-on-one time for direct conversation and Q&A.